matkoch/MassTransit/docs/advanced/middleware/transactions.md

 ## Usage

-MassTransit includes transaction middleware to share a single committable transaction across any number consumers and any dependencies used by the those consumers.
+MassTransit includes transaction middleware to share a single committable transaction across any number of consumers and any dependencies used by those consumers.
 To use the middleware, it must be added to the bus or receive endpoint.

 ```cs
 Bus.Factory.CreateUsingRabbitMq(cfg =>